-Now that you have a few ideas on how to solve your user’s problem, it’s time to get the ideas off of paper and turn them into a prototype.
+Now that you have a 2-3 ideas about how to solve your user’s problem, it’s time to turn them into prototypes.
 Your prototype is the physical form of a solution for your user’s challenge.
 Machines, apps, games, pictures, videos, storyboards, etc. are all forms of prototypes.

 If this is your first time building a prototype, keep the design and materials simple, make it fast, and keep it cheap because your first prototype will fail.
 Don’t worry!
 As long as you learn something from your prototype when you test it, it’s a successful failure.
 Successful failures are good.

-You will come back and rebuild your prototype using the insights you discover in the Testing stage, so your goal is to get out of the Make stage and into the Test stage as quickly as possible.
+You will come back and rebuild your prototype using the data and feedback from the Test stage, so your goal is to get out of the Make stage as quickly as possible.

 Here are the simple rules to follow when making for the first time: